-- 4. Type a valid user name and password into the corresponding fields. - 5.
-Click Verify to verify if Silk4NET can access the Silk Central server with the specified user. - 6.
+- Click Verify to verify if Silk4NET can access the Silk Central server with the specified user. - 5.
 Click OK.

 Implementing Silk Central Keywords in Silk4NET

 Before implementing Silk Central keywords, define the keywords as part of a keyword-driven test in Silk Central.